Dominica signs documents with China for economic cooperation, military aid

 “The ceremony represents positive action to assist a friend in need and reflects the spirit that binds Dominica-China relations,” he stated.
 “A spirit that has been the cornerstone of our bilateral relations for more than a decade.”

-Ambassador of China to Dominica LU Kun described the signing ceremony as “momentous.”
+Ambassador of China to Dominica Lu Kun described the signing ceremony as “momentous.”

 “The signing of this agreements is not only a reflection of the valuable China-Dominica friendship but also a symbol of China’s quick and strong support to the recovery and the rebuilding efforts of Dominica after the ravages of Hurricane Maria,” he stated.

-He said China and the people of China emphasize with the people of Dominica after the hurricane.
+Kun stated that China and the people of China empathize with the people of Dominica after the hurricane.

 “We stand together more closely in face of this natural disaster,” he said.
 “We provided emergency humanitarian relief cash aid of US$800,000 to the Dominica government.
 Furthermore, China has offered a grant of US$3-million through the United Nations Development Programme (UNDP) to implement a roof restoration project in Dominica.”

-He said the material for that project is “under procurement” by the UNDP and is expected in Dominica by next month.
+He reported that the material for that project is “under procurement” by the UNDP and is expected in Dominica by next month.

-“We hope the project will start soon and be completed within three months,” KUN noted.
+“We hope the project will start soon and be completed within three months,” Kun noted.

 He stated that the new agreements will “open a new page” for China-Dominica relations.

-He said under the agreement China will provide about US$14-million to implement post-Maria rebuilding projects, especially in the area of public infrastructure.
+According to the ambassador, under the agreement China will provide about US$14-million to implement post-Maria rebuilding projects, especially in the area of public infrastructure.

 “We are looking forward to receiving the project proposal from the Dominica government,” he explained